-Why is chocolate a caress not only for the soul, but also for the body and mind?
+Why does chocolate caress not only the soul, but also the mind and body?

 Food of the goddesses